-During the fourth quarter, the Corporation completed the acquisitions of two self storage locations for \$60,950,000 (subject to customary adjustments).
-These acquisitions consisted of both arm's length and non-arm's length transactions.
-The purchases were paid for by advances from debt and cash on hand.
+During the fourth quarter, the Corporation completed the acquisitions of two self storage locations for \$10,500,000 (subject to customary adjustments).
+These acquisitions were arm's length transactions.
+These purchases were paid for with cash on hand.

-A summary of the acquisitions are as follows:
+A summary of the acquisitions is as follows: